Vietnam.vn - Nền tảng quảng bá Việt Nam

 16th-century Chinese royal wine jar stolen on April 21, 2024

 Richard Veymiers, director of the Royal Mariemont Museum, said the thieves appeared to have been well prepared and carried out the operation in just a few minutes.
-"They knew the exact entrance, the escape route and the specific location where the objects would be displayed," Veymiers added.
+"They knew the exact entrance, the escape route and the specific location where the items would be displayed," Veymiers added.

 Following the break-in, local police, in coordination with the federal police forensic team, quickly arrived at the scene and launched an investigation to track down the stolen vase and identify the perpetrators of the theft.